UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Acceleration time: 1 ➔ 2
     - Damage: 5.1 ➔ 69
     - Damage delay: 0.22 ➔ 2.2
+- Super Art 4 - Berserker (NEW)
+    - Berserker
+    - Allows you to fire both weapons with fire rate of the currently used one.
+    - Speeds up time by 20%.
+    - Descreses your damage by 25%.
+    - Uses 0.5 card per second.
+    - Doesn't block supermeter gain or Ex usage.
+        - You can use Ex to burn cards if you need to leave the mode fast.

 ### Charms
 - Fury Heart (Replaces Heart)
-    - Start with 1 health but increase damage by 1% with each second.
+    - Start with 1 health but increase damage by 2% with each second.
 - Practise Mode (Replaces Smoke Bomb)
     - Infinite health and 5 times more damage.
     - Can use Ex whenever you want but it deals no damage.